wangwenx190/framelesshelper/README.md

 ### Linux

 - FramelessHelper will force your application to use the _XCB_ platform plugin when running on Wayland.
-- Currently lacks runtime theme switching support due to Qt is missing the ability to detect theme change event on Linux.
 - The resize area is inside of the window.

 ### macOS

-- The frameless windows will appear in square corners instead of round corners.
+- The frameless windows will appear in square corners instead of round corners (Qt Widgets applications only).
 - The resize area is inside of the window.
 - Some users reported that the window is not resizable on some old macOS versions.